AbdulkadirOzel/github-page-baysanlab/index.md

   <img src="/github-page-baysanlab/images/research_student_bg.png" width="180" height="240" style="margin-right: 25px;">

   <p style="gap: 20px;">
   We are looking for graduate and undergraduate students to participate in various research projects!
 Candidates with good programming and analytical thinking skills are encouraged to apply.
 Research assistantship with TUBITAK/TUSEB support is available for qualified promising graduate students.
-Please contact us with your application by <a href="https://docs.google.com/forms/d/e/1FAIpQLSeHzXpqPr0JQ2X71AHkqUtZ17Yes0GLKx1S9pLV0yDZABxjCw/viewform" style="text-decoration: none;">clicking here</a>.
+Please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSeHzXpqPr0JQ2X71AHkqUtZ17Yes0GLKx1S9pLV0yDZABxjCw/viewform" style="text-decoration: none;">the application form</a> if you are interested in joining our group .
   </p>
 </div>